CluedIn-io/CluedIn.Documentation/_docs/Documentation/Auto-Publishing-Documentation.md

 ## Auto Publishing Repository Documentation to Git Hub Pages

 1. Create a '/docs' (*all lowercase*) folder under the root of your repository
-2. Add the following to your repo's `azure-pipelines.yml` to create a build artifact
+2. Add the following to your repositories `azure-pipelines.yml` to create a build artifact

 ```
 resources: